Cellphonexf/FeelingVsReason-HumanVsAI/README.txt

-##Feelings vs. Reason: A Comparative Analysis of Risky Decision-Making between Humans and AI Chatbots in Life-Death, Monetary, and Moral Contexts##
+## Integrating Feeling-based and Reason-based Decision-Making: Humans vs. AI across Life-Death, Monetary, and Moral Domains##

 Welcome to the GitHub repository for our research project.
 This repository contains the code and data used in our study.